JordanSimYJ/techxperience/website/Lab-2.md

     You have now built an AI Agent in under 10 minutes.
 Notice that you might not get all the correct answers.
 We will improve the search and build a better agent in Lab 2B below!

-# **🎉🎉🎉Congratulations!
+## **🎉🎉🎉Congratulations!
 You've built your first Agentic RAG Agent.**

 ## Lab 2B: Agentic RAG with Enterprise Search

-In this part of the lab, we will change the source of the knowledge base.
+In this part of the lab, we will change the source of the knowledge base and deploy the agent.

 1. Click on Change source in the "Knowledge source" section
         ![image](./imgs/lab-3a/hdb_step14.jpg)